 While this walker is perfect for hardwood floors, the wheel grips prevent the walker from functioning well on carpets.
 Another issue, some parents complained the toy is too lightweight and therefore a hazard to babies.

 There is a fine line though, between being too heavy to push and too light to support baby’s weight.
 Some babies are bigger and need more weight to stay sturdy.
-Other’s are light and need less weight to be able to push the toy.
+Others are light and require less strength to be able to push the toy.

 This is less an issue with the toy and more a personal choice for each family’s unique needs.

-If you want to start training an all-American driver, get a head start with the Bright Starts 3 Ways to Play Walker – Ford F-150/easyazon_link].
+If you want to start training an all-American driver, get a head start with the Bright Starts 3 Ways to Play Walker.
 Big trucks are the way to go and with this walker, baby can walk and drive at the same time.
 Even better, the walker works three different ways to allow your baby more driving fun for longer.

 - Use three ways – as a sit-in walker, a push walker, or a walker without the truck